 The New Tax Law Brings Securitized Bonds to the Forefront

-Millennials can benefit from investing in some floating-rate securitized bonds for their higher-inflation and property prices and to earn spread above risk-free investments, such as treasury bonds and T-bills.
+Millennials can benefit from investing in some floating-rate securitized bonds due to their higher-inflation protection and ability to earn spread above risk-free investments, such as Treasury bonds and T-bills.

 Why Securitized Bonds?

-Among the shorter fixed-income investments currently available, securitized bonds are attractive because of durations as low as 30 days.
-Unlike private activity bonds, securitized bonds can be backed by pools of mortgages, leases, auto loans, student loans, or commercial mortgage loans, for example, and their issuance is typically a mix of fixed and floating rate bonds, while T-bills and treasury bonds are issued by the federal government to fund its operations.
+Among the shorter fixed-income investments currently available, securitized bonds are attractive because of durations as short as 30 days.
+Unlike private activity bonds, securitized bonds can be backed by pools of mortgages, leases, auto loans, student loans, or commercial mortgage loans, to name a few examples.
+Their issuance is typically a mix of fixed- and floating-rate bonds.
+Meanwhile, the federal government issues T-bills and Treasury bonds to fund its operations.
+Because securitized bonds are backed by the income from a pool of investments, they’re less volatile.

 Experts expect securitized bonds to do well because of the environment created by the new tax law.